radiofrance/rf-liquidsoap/README.md

 into the SRT input ports.
 It means that if Liquidsoap is started, you can already listen to the blank stream using the Icecast URL or the HLS playlist.

+If you ran the complete stack with the `make start` command, 3 SRT sources will feed the Liquidsoap service, coming from various Internet Radios you will restream locally: `voieA_caller1`, `voieB_caller1` and `override_caller1`

+First SRT input `voieA_caller1` will be selected by default.

-In the following examples we use `ffplay` as audio player, but you could use anything you want: a custom web player, mobile app, `vlc`, a native player inside a browser, etc.
+In the following examples we use `ffplay` as the audio player, but you could use anything you want: a custom web player, a mobile app, `vlc`, a native player inside a browser, etc.

-Listening URLs for the `myradio` example station are:
+Listening URLs for the `myradio` example are the following:

 #### HLS